Super-resolution of Green's functions on noisy quantum computers: Derivation of the effective Hamiltonian

 \section{Derivation of the effective Hamiltonian}

 A general impurity Hamiltonian can be written as

-where the Greek and Latin indices correspond to the impurity and bath fermionic degrees of freedom, respectively. $\mu$ is the chemical potential, $\epsilon_{\alpha}$/$\epsilon_i$ the on-site energies of the impurity/bath, $U_{\alpha\beta\gamma\delta}$ the electron interaction energies, and $V_{\alpha i}$ the hopping elements between the impurity and the bath.
+where the Greek and Latin indices correspond to the impurity and bath fermionic degrees of freedom, respectively, covering both the different sites and their spins. $\mu$ is the chemical potential, $\epsilon_{\alpha}$/$\epsilon_i$ the on-site energies of the impurity/bath, $U_{\alpha\beta\gamma\delta}$ the electron interaction energies, and $V_{\alpha i}$ the hopping elements between the impurity and the bath.